strongloop-community/express-example-error-handling/article.md

 > tldr; Callbacks have a [lousy error-handling story][1].
 Promises [are better][2].
 Marry the built-in error handling in Express with promises and significantly lower the chances of an uncaught exception.
 Promises are native ES6, can be used with generators, and ES7 proposals like [`async/await`][3] through compilers like [Babel][4].

 This article focuses on effective ways to capture and handle errors using [error-handling middleware][3] in Express[^B].
+The article also includes a sample repository of these concepts on [GitHub][15].

 First, let's look at what Express handles out of the box and then we will look at using promises, promise generators and ES7 `async/await` to simplify things further.